marczz/mzlinux_pages/system/clouds.md

-    Incomming trafic _internal and external_ as Internal outgoing traffic to other Elements products in the same region is free, external outgoing trafic is free for first 75GB the 0.01 € per GB/month.
+    Incomming trafic _internal and external_ as Internal outgoing traffic to other Elements products in the same region is free, external outgoing trafic is free for first 75GB then 0.01 € per GB/month.
 -   [Glacier Cold Storage](https://www.scaleway.com/en/c14-cold-storage/)
     0.002€ GB/month.
-Archiving and recovering from C14 Cold Storage’s Glacier class to Object Storage’s Standard class is free of charge.
+Archiving from C14 Cold Storage’s Glacier class to Object Storage’s Standard class is free of charge, but recovering to standard class is 0.009€/G.

+    Combined with the downloading from standard class downloading from Glacier costs 0.0

     *The prices are from December 2023*